How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 How should I write the text for audio guidance?

-Therefore, we will introduce some tips for efficiently writing accurate audio guidance text (scripts).
+Therefore, here are some tips for efficiently writing accurate audio guidance text (scripts).

-Many people may have listened to an audio guide by entering the number next to an exhibit at a large-scale exhibition.
+Many people have probably listened to an audio guide by entering the number next to an exhibit at a special exhibition in a large museum.

-As can be seen from that, it is not necessary to provide an audio guide for every explanation.
+As you can tell from that, you do not need to provide an audio guide for every single explanation.

-However, if there are too few, there's no point in introducing the audio guide, so depending on the scale of the museum, it is recommended to provide audio commentary for at least 15 locations.
+However, if the number is too small, there's no point in introducing an audio guide, so depending on the scale of the museum, it is recommended to provide audio commentary for at least 15 locations.

 Recommended to Expand Based on Catalog Explanations

-The speed of reading aloud via audio is actually very slow compared to the speed of reading text with your eyes.
+The speed of reading aloud is actually very slow compared to the speed of reading text with your eyes.

-Considering accessibility, the guideline is up to about 300 characters per minute.
+Considering accessibility, a guideline is up to about 300 characters per minute.

 If you already have text for a catalog, try expanding the content based on that.